 Operating lease assets represent the right to use an underlying asset for the lease term and operating lease liabilities represent the obligation to make lease payments arising from the lease.
 These assets and liabilities are recognized based on the present value of future payments over the lease term at the commencement date.
-The Company estimates the incremental borrowing rate on the date of the initial application for each lease, which was 2.5% for the years ended March 31, 2022 and 2021, based on an evaluation of the Company's credit ratings and the prevailing market rates for collateralized debt in a similar economic environment with similar payment terms and maturity dates commensurate with the terms of the lease.
+The Company estimates the incremental borrowing rate on the date of the initial application for each lease which was 2.5% for the years ended March 31, 2022 and 2021. based on an evaluation of the Company's credit ratings and the prevailing market rates for collateralized debt in a similar economic environment with similar payment terms and maturity dates commensurate with the terms of the lease.
 The Company's lease terms generally do not include options to extend or terminate the lease unless it is reasonably certain that the option will be exercised.
 Fixed payments may contain predetermined fixed rent escalations.
 Related rent expense is recognized on a straight-line basis from the commencement date to the end of the lease term.

-Income Taxes
+Allocation of Income Taxes

+The Company is a party to a tax sharing arrangement with Sun Holding (see Note 10) and affiliates related through common ownership and management control.
+The Company reports income taxes in these consolidated financial statements using the separate return method.
 Deferred income tax assets and liabilities are computed annually for differences between the consolidated financial statement and federal income tax bases of assets and liabilities that will result in taxable or deductible amounts in the future, based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
-In concluding that it is not more likely than not that the Company's deferred tax assets will be realized, the Company evaluates both positive and negative evidence regarding the future utilization of these assets.
+In concluding that it is more-likely-than-not that the Company's deferred tax assets will be realized, the Company evaluates both positive and negative evidence regarding the future utilization of these assets.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
 Income tax expense is the tax payable or refundable for the year plus or minus the change during the year in deferred tax assets and liabilities.
-The Company recognizes interest accrued related to unrecognized tax benefits and penalties as income tax expense.